onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX BatchNormalization operation in test mode

-"Carries out batch normalization as described in the paper" "https://arxiv.org/abs/1502.03167.
-Depending on the mode it is being run," "there are multiple cases for the number of outputs, which we list below:"
+Carries out batch normalization as described in the paper https://arxiv.org/abs/1502.03167.
+Depending on the mode it is being run, there are multiple cases for the number of outputs, which we list below:

-""
-"Output case #1: Y, mean, var, saved_mean, saved_var (training mode)" "Output case #2: Y (test mode)"
+Output case #1: Y, mean, var, saved_mean, saved_var (training mode) Output case #2: Y (test mode)"

-""
-"For previous (depreciated) non-spatial cases, implementors are suggested" "to flatten the input shape to (N x C*D1*D2 ..*Dn) before a BatchNormalization Op."
+For previous (depreciated) non-spatial cases, implementors are suggested to flatten the input shape to (N x C*D1*D2 ..*Dn) before a BatchNormalization Op.
-"This operator has **optional** inputs/outputs.
+This operator has **optional** inputs/outputs.
 See [the doc](IR.md) for more details about the representation of optional arguments.
 An empty string may be used in the place of an actual argument's name to indicate a missing argument.
-Trailing optional arguments (those not followed by an argument that is present) may also be simply omitted."
+Trailing optional arguments (those not followed by an argument that is present) may also be simply omitted.

+This operation is not part of the standard and was added to assit onnx-mlir.

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference